McTavishLab/physcraper_ms/joss_submission.md

 non-reproducible.

 Even if it is hard to obtain phylogenies, we invest copious amounts of time and energy in generating them.
-They are crucial to solve problems such as food security, global warming, global health.
+Issues such as food security, global warming, global health are crucial to solve and phylogenies might help.
 There is a lot of phylogenetic knowledge already available in published peer-reviewed studies.
 In this sense, the non-specialists (and also the specialist) face a new problem: how do I choose the best phylogeny.

 Public phylogenies can be updated with the ever increasing amount of genetic data that is available on GenBank.

-A way to automatize the comparison of phylogenetic hypotheses and to allow reproducibility of the last step of the process.
+A way to automatize and standardize the comparison of phylogenetic hypotheses and to allow reproducibility of this last step of the research process.

 A key aspect of the standard phylogenetic workflow is comparison with already existing phylogenetic hypotheses and with phylogenies that are considered "best" by experts